cmu-05-499/cmu-05-499.github.io/docs/projects/P6/3_reflection.md

 A good reflection document will include concrete statements about lessons learned, with clear supporting evidence such as examples, to support them.

+!!! warning "No AI Allowed"
+    You may not use any form of AI writing assistance to help you craft your evaluations, not even to improve your grammar.
+We must hear your own authentic, unfiltered thoughts and opinions, unaltered by ChatGPT, Gemini, Grammarly, or any other LLM or AI based writing tool.
+We recognize that this may reduce the appearance of fluency in your writing, but do not fear.
+In this assignment, we promise to evaluate only the content of your writing, not its perceived quality.

 Submit a PDF of your reflection on **Gradescope** by Monday, December 9, 11:59pm.